-Other ESM activities include Economics and Monetary Analysis; Asset and Liability Management; Risk; Middle, Back Office and Portfolio Performance; Legal and Compliance; Finance and Control; Human Resources; Commercial Legal and Procurement; Corporate Governance and Internal Policies; Policy Strategy and Institutional Relations; IT and Facilities Management; and Business Strategy and Project Management.
-These activities usually do not directly generate financial risks but do give rise to non-financial risks, mainly operational risk, which may have a financial and/or reputational impact.
+Other ESM activities are undertaken by the following ESM functions / divisions: Economic and Market Analysis; Economic Risk Assessment, Financial Sector and Market Analysis, Asset and Liability Management and Financial Structuring; Risk; Middle and Back Office; Legal and Procurement; Compliance; Finance and Control; Human Resources and Organisation; Corporate Governance and Internal Policies; Policy Strategy and Institutional Relations; IT and Facilities Management (IT&FM); and Business Strategy and Project Management.
+The activities of these functions / divisions usually do not directly generate financial risks but do give rise to non-financial risks, mainly operational risk, which may have a financial and/or reputational impact.

-6 Treaty Article 22
+7 Treaty Article 22